IT debt = Eternal burden ?

 • Data visualization: BO, Qlik, SSIS, Crystal Report, etc.

-All technologies are reconciled for an exhaustive reading of the data construction and deployment processes.
+All technologies are reconciled for a comprehensive reading of the data construction and deployment processes.

-We have developed countless mechanisms to deal with what can generate breaks in flows: views, views of views, dynamic procedures, data transfers by FTP, etc. Anything that can actually create opacity.
+We have developed countless mechanisms to deal with things that can cause breaks in the flow: views, views of views, dynamic procedures, FTP data transfers, etc. Anything that can actually create opacity.

-The “map” of the system is produced continuously, with variable granularity depending on the need.
+The system “map” is produced continuously, with variable granularity depending on the need.

 Fix things